enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 ImageEditor() generates a read-only display of an image.
 The image to be displayed is determined by the *image* parameter, or by the value of the trait attribute being edited, if *image* is not specified.
-In either case, the value must be a PyFace ImageResource (pyface.api.ImageResource), or a string that can be converted to one.
+In either case, the value must be a Pyface ImageResource (pyface.api.ImageResource), or a string that can be converted to one.
 If *image* is specified, then the type and value of the trait attribute being edited are irrelevant and are ignored.